frederic-perez/AmE-dictionary/data/idioms.md

 __an uphill task__
 __an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._
 __and all__
-__anonymous tip__ Information about something (typically criminal or illegal activity) that is offered by an anonymous source.
+__anonymous tip__ :two: Information about something (typically criminal or illegal activity) that is offered by an anonymous source. _We’ve received an anonymous tip that there is going to be a major drug deal tonight at the harbor._
 __anti-vax__ Opposed to the administering of vaccines, especially to children.
 “Vax” is short for “vaccine.”
+__anyone’s guess__ Something that no one knows for sure.
 __anything but__ :two: By no means, not at all. _It is anything but sweet._
 __anything goes__ :three::hammer:
+__anytime soon__ In the near future.
+Often used in negative constructions to convey that it will take a long time for something to happen. _Will this train be leaving anytime soon?
+We’ve been sitting on the tracks for 20 minutes now._
 __apeshit__
 __apple of (one’s) eye__ :two::hammer:
 __approve of (someone or something)__ To agree with or support someone or something. _I don’t approve of your behavior right now._ _My parents have never approved of any of my girlfriends._